Example: Canonical Correlation

 the OK button to exit the Review

-Descriptive Statistics dialog and display the Model Definition dialog in which you can
+Descriptive Statistics dialog box and display the Model Definition dialog box, in which

 Specifying variables.
 To specify

 variables for the two sets, click the Variables

 on the Quick tab to open a standard variable selection